 - the safekeeping of securities is governed by the Safe Custody Act (DepotG); and

-Publicly offered or traded securities as well as issuers and intermediaries are subject to a comprehensive set of regulations, which are supervised and enforced by the German Federal Financial Supervisory Authority (BaFin).
-Security-related supervisory law in Germany is deeply rooted in harmonised European legislation, which aims to create an integrated European financial market.
-The most prominent example is the revised Markets in Financial Instruments Directive (MiFID II),3 which was implemented into German national law with effect from 3 January 2018, becoming effective together with the Markets in Financial Instruments Regulation (MiFIR).
-The MiFID II/MiFIR rules contain provisions on investor protection, in particular on safeguarding of clients' assets, product governance and monetary and non-monetary inducements, as well as a comprehensive regulation of market infrastructure (trading venues and systematic internalisers).
+Publicly offered or traded securities, as well as issuers and intermediaries, are subject to a comprehensive set of regulations, which are supervised and enforced by the German Federal Financial Supervisory Authority (BaFin).
+Security-related supervisory law in Germany is deeply rooted in harmonised European legislation, which aims to create a unified European financial market.
+The most prominent example is the revised Markets in Financial Instruments Directive (MiFID II)3 that was transposed into German national law as of 3 January 2018, becoming effective together with the Markets in Financial Instruments Regulation (MiFIR).
+The MiFID II/MiFIR rules contain provisions for investor protection, in particular for the safeguarding of clients' assets, product governance and monetary and non-monetary inducements, as well as a comprehensive regulation of market infrastructure (trading venues and systematic internalisers).

 Furthermore, the UCITS-Directive6 and the AIFMD7 harmonise the supervisory requirements for open-end and closed-end funds, the Prospectus Regulation8 provides for rules on the drawing up and approvals of prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market, and the Take Over Directive9 provides for a European framework for public mandatory and takeover bids.

-Meanwhile the European Securities and Markets Authority (ESMA)10 covered (nearly) all areas of MiFID II, MiFIR, MAR and UCITS-Directive/AIFMD with a comprehensive set of guidelines and Q&As.
+Meanwhile, the European Securities and Markets Authority (ESMA)12 covered (nearly) all areas of MiFID II, MiFIR, MAR and UCITS-Directive/AIFMD with a comprehensive set of guidelines and Q&As.
 While being formally addressed to the national competent authorities, such 'soft law' is regarded as de facto binding by market participants in the course of their day-to-day operations.
 In addition, BaFin issued separate FAQs on MAR and revised further parts of the Issuer's Guide.
 Module C – 'Regulations under the Market Abuse Regulation (MAR)' of the 5th edition of the Issuer's Guide was published on 22 April 2020 and replaces Chapters III to VII of the 4th edition of the Issuer's Guide.
-The revised and updated version takes into account in particular the changes that have been brought about by the MAR and other new regulatory laws in the EU and Germany.
-In addition, further examples from practical work have been included and explanations (e.g., relating to intermediate steps) have been made more precise reflecting recent case law.
+The revised and updated version notably takes into account the changes that have been brought about by the MAR and other new regulatory laws in the EU and Germany.
+In addition, further examples from practical work have been included and explanations (e.g., relating to intermediate steps) have been made more precise to reflect recent case law.

 Against this background, the following (most relevant) pieces of supervisory law relating to securities in Germany are to be construed in the light of their respective European framework legislation: